sobolevn/sobolevn.github.io/_posts/2020-06-07-how-async-should-have-been.md

 ### Sync version

-Before we go any further to make this example reproducible, I need to provide dependencies that are going to be used later:
+Before we go any further, to make this example reproducible, I need to provide dependencies that are going to be used later:

 ```bash
 pip install returns httpx anyio